HPV Screening with Self Collection Endorsed by Three Organizations

 You have probably heard that HPV can cause cervical cancer.
 But did you know that it can also cause cancers of the mouth, tongue, and throat?

-There are over 100 different types of human papillomavirus, or HPV.
+Human papillomavirus, or HPV, is very common.
 Some types of HPV can cause genital warts and other types can cause cancer, including cancer of the cervix, vulva, vagina, penis or anus, as well as cancer in the back of the throat.

 ASHA believes that all people have the right to the information and services that will help them to have optimum sexual health.
 We envision a time when stigma is no longer associated with sexual health and our nation is united in its belief that sexuality is a normal, healthy, and positive aspect of human life.